 The basement is a very useful room that can be used for a variety of things.
-Most families use the basement as a storage space where they store stuff they don’t normally use or need on a daily bases.
+Most families use the basement as a storage space where they store stuff they don’t normally use or need on a daily basis.

 Some families do their laundry there, while others go as far as to make it the home theater room.
 But if there is one thing that every household struggles with is cluttering the basement.